m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 - To **boost engagement**, the company should consider introducing additional **benefits** and **targeted discounts** for loyalty members such as exclusive promotions and early access to new products

 ### Refund Rates
-- Collaborate with the product team to investigate the high refund rates of the ThinkPad and MacBook Air laptops, and enhance product descriptions and photos to address potential issues
+- Collaborate with the product team to investigate the high refund rates of the ThinkPad and MacBook Air laptops with a focus on reducing the amount of refunds associated with Apple products

 <!--
 # Appendix: Tables & Graphs